igalbn/clockstomer/README.md

 # Clockstomer
-Simple clock, writen in Processing
+Simple clock, writen in Processing and p5.